marcinm312/SpringBootQuestionsAnswersAppWithApi/README.md

 10. Lombok
 11. Spring Boot Starter Test, JUnit, Mockito, MockMvc
 12. Swagger
+13. Actuator
-13. HTML, JSP, CSS
+14. HTML, JSP, CSS
-14. Bootstrap
+15. Bootstrap

 ## Environment variables that need to be set:
 1. **ADMIN_DEFAULT_EMAIL** - The e-mail address that will be set to the first user (administrator) when the application is launched for the first time.
 Value example: `abcd@example.com`.